tprabaka/CCDAInClassActivity10/README.md

 ### **2. Running the Analysis Tasks**

-You can run the analysis tasks either locally or codesapce.
+We can run the analysis tasks either locally or codesapce.

-1. **Execute Each Task **: The data_generator.py should be continuosly running on a terminal. open a new terminal to execute each of the tasks.
+1. **Execute Each Task** : The data_generator.py should be continuosly running on a terminal. open a new terminal to execute each of the tasks.
    ```bash
      python data_generator.py
      python task4.py
      python task5.py
    ```
-2. **The final resulting dataframes based on the predciton by the linear regression model will be show in in the terminal console.
+2. The final resulting dataframes based on the predciton by the linear regression model will be show in in the terminal console.

 ---